Home care kits highlight gaps in West Africa's Ebola response

 Aid organizations acknowledge that getting people with Ebola into a professionally-manned treatment units is the only way to halt the worst outbreak on record, which has already killed over 4,500 people and risks claiming thousands more lives.

-But with ambulances overloaded and an insufficient number of beds in treatment centres, getting the sick quickly out of their homes to avoid infecting others is a major challenge.
+But with ambulances overloaded and an insufficient number of beds in treatment centers, getting the sick quickly out of their homes to avoid infecting others is a major challenge.

 "Sometimes that's just not possible.
 When someone gets sick overnight, we have to ensure that they don’t infect others," Sheldon Yett, the head of U.N. child agency UNICEF in Liberia, told Reuters.